Natural Area, Galleries and Cedar Vista

 Included with entry to the Gardens.
 Save on the price of your ticket when you book online

-Find out how Lindsay Sekulowicz used botanist and explorer Richard Spruce's collections from the Brazilian Amazon as her inspiration.
-See Lindsay's work alongside that of the 19th century explorer.
+Find out how Lindsay Sekulowicz used botanist and the 19th century explorer Richard Spruce's collections from the Brazilian Amazon as her inspiration.

 Sensory walk for people with sight loss – Sunday 8 October, 11.30am and 2pm – booking essential

 Discovery bus tours for people with walking difficulties – Tuesday 10 October, 11.30am and 2pm – booking essential

 Walks for people with dementia – Tuesday 17 October, 10.30am from Victoria Gate, walk lasts up to one hour

 Documenting the work of Rebecca Louise Law who uses preserved flowers to create her sculptures.

 A visually spectacular insight into the hidden secrets of plant pollination.